github/ghas-jira-integration/README.md

-# `gh2jira` - Synchronize GitHub Code Scanning alerts and JIRA issues
+# Synchronize GitHub Code Scanning alerts to JIRA issues

-[GitHub's REST API](https://docs.github.com/en/rest) and [webhooks](https://docs.github.com/en/developers/webhooks-and-events/about-webhooks) give customers the option of exporting alerts to any issue tracker, by allowing users to fetch the data via API endpoints and / or by receiving webhook POST requests to a hosted server.
+[GitHub's REST API](https://docs.github.com/en/rest) and [webhooks](https://docs.github.com/en/developers/webhooks-and-events/about-webhooks) give customers the option of exporting alerts to any issue tracker, by allowing users to fetch the data via API endpoints and/or by receiving webhook POST requests to a hosted server.

 ## This repository

-This repository gives a quick illustrative example of how to integrate GitHub Code Scanning with a third-party issue tracker - in this case JIRA.
+This repository gives a quick illustrative example of how to integrate GitHub Code Scanning with Jira.
 The code is intended as a proof-of-concept, showing the basic operations necessary to handle incoming requests from GitHub.
-It is not intended for production use.
 Please feel free to use this as a starting point for your own integration.

 ## Using the GitHub Action